noahc606/CalculatorPlusPlus/README.md

 This is an old project from a few years back that I made for fun.
 I have since abandoned it.

 Also, it is broken.
-In the future I may remake a better version of this program in C/C++ that doesn't have bugs.
+In the future I will remake a better version of this program in C/C++.